Managing trees near powerlines

 For information on specific topics relating to trees and powerlines, follow the links below.

 - Plant low-growing species near powerlines – ask your electricity distribution company for a list of suitable species for your area.

-- Only authorised powerline pruning contractors should prune trees touching or in close proximity to power lines – electricity distribution companies can provide lists of qualified power line pruning contractors.
+- Only authorised powerline pruning contractors should prune trees touching or in close proximity to power lines – contact the Electricity Distribution Business for more information.

 - Before pruning tree branches or foliage, look around you for overhead powerlines.

-- Pruning should be done before trees and shrubs grow to within one metre in any direction of power lines.
+- Pruning should be done before trees and shrubs grow to within one metre in any direction of insulated service lines.